 To advance their career, these professionals also might want to pursue certification from the National Association of Mortgage Underwriters (NAMU).
+These certifications require completing online training courses and an exam.
 Here are three examples:

 Four other NAMU certifications are available.
 These include the Certified in Mortgage Regulatory Compliance (NAMU-CMRC), Certified FHA Manual Underwriter (NAMU-CFMU), Certified Mortgage Quality Control Specialist (NAMU-CMQCS), and Certified in Commercial Underwriting & Processing (NAMU-CUP).

-NAMU certification, offered only to U.S. residents, does not substitute for state or federal licensing/certification requirements.
+NAMU certification, offered only to U.S. residents, does not substitute for state or federal licensing and certification requirements.

 Are you curious about the day-to-day duties in common financial services roles?
-Check out Forage’s course catalog of free virtual work experience programs.
+Check out Forage’s course catalog of free job simulations.

 Image credit: Goodluz / Depositphotos.com